Waffleer/Custom-Items-Vanilla/README.md

 	For New Entity (Like elytra or shields) e,{item being changed},{Name of New Item},{name of entity texture file, add .png},{who owns the item}, {What Item Number is it},{Custom Model Data},{Name of Icon Texture File, add .png}     (remove the new line)

 		ex.    _e,elytra,Super Wings,superwings.png,generic,item5,111101,superwingsicon.png_

 	For New Item
-		i,{item being changed},{Name of New Item},{name of Item texture file, add .png},{who owns the item},{What Item Number is it},{Custom Model Data}
+		i,{item being changed},{Name of New Item},{name of Item texture file, add .png},{who owns the item}, {What Item Number is it},{Custom Model Data}     (remove new line)

 		ex.    _i,wooden_hoe,Super Hoe,superhoe.png,generic,item6,111102_

+Closing Remarks

-	    That should be enough info on how to use it, make sure to test your textures on your own before using my pack, it would be sad if you put all that effort of adding it to the pack and it doesnt look good
+    That should be enough info on how to use it, make sure to test your textures on your own before using my pack, it would be sad if you put all that effort of adding it to the pack and it doesn't look good

     I might change some formating with the text box and I have not texted the different players method extensivly, but it should work

     If it doesnt work, its probly your fault not mine